-Like other joints in your body, the sacroiliac (SI) joints are covered with a layer of cartilage, which helps with movement and flexibility and reduces shock.When that cartilage wears away, it is called osteoarthritis, which is a common form of sacroiliac joint dysfunction.
-Osteoarthritis can cause a great deal of pain in the lower back or on the back of the hips.
-Pregnancy is also a common cause of sacroiliac joint dysfunction.
+Like other joints in your body, the sacroiliac (SI) joints are covered with a layer of cartilage, which helps with movement and flexibility and reduces shock.
+Osteoarthritis causes that cartilage to wear away, a common cause of sacroiliac joint dysfunction.
+Pregnancy and scoliosis can also cause sacroiliac joint dysfunction.

-If you suffer from sacroiliac joint dysfunction but do not meet the criteria under the listings discussed above, the SSA will look at your “residual functional capacity,” or “RFC.”
-Your RFC assessment is used by the SSA to determine what kind of work you are still capable of doing despite the limitations from your medical conditions.
+Social Security uses an RFC assessment to list your limitations (both physical and mental) and determine the kind of work you're capable of doing.
 Common limitations of people with sacroiliac joint dysfunction include being unable to walk for extended periods of time, being unable to walk on uneven surfaces, and being unable to sit or stand in one position for extended periods of time.
-Many people also experience extreme pain associated with sacroiliac joint dysfunction.
-Your medical records should reflect any pain you are in and should also reflect any limiting side effects you have from medication.
+Many people also experience extreme pain, which can disrupt concentration and the ability to follow instructions and complete tasks.
+Your medical records should reflect any pain you are in as well as any limiting side effects you have from medication.

 If Social Security finds that your RFC is not sufficiently limiting—that you are capable of performing a job you used to have or a less strenuous job—Social Security can deny your claim.
 But if Social Security determines that the symptoms associated with your impairment and treatment are so limiting that there is no job you can perform, you'll be awarded benefits under what is called a "medical-vocational allowance."
 For more information, read our article on how a limited RFC can lead to a disability approval.